Publications

 chi-fu jeffrey yang chi-fu jeffrey yang: Latest results from PubMed

-CONCLUSIONS: This analysis provides an updated and expanded characterization of age-related outcomes based on a large national cohort representative of elderly patients treated outside of clinical trials.
+CONCLUSIONS: This analysis provides an updated and expanded characterization of age-related outcomes on the basis of a large national cohort representative of elderly patients treated outside of clinical trials.
 Substantial gaps in survival and discharge disposition motivate further research and the development of interventions to help improve outcomes in older patients.

-- Assessing Lung Cancer Screening Eligibility of Lung Cancer Patients in the Boston Lung Cancer Study: An Analysis of 7,186 Lung Cancer Casesby Alexandra L Potter on January 26, 2025 at 11:00 am
+- Assessing Lung Cancer Screening Eligibility of Patients With Lung Cancer in the Boston Lung Cancer Study: An Analysis of 7186 Lung Cancer Casesby Alexandra L Potter on January 26, 2025 at 11:00 am

-CONCLUSIONS: In this analysis of 7,186 lung cancer patients, only 46.1% would have met the USPSTF criteria.
+CONCLUSIONS: In this analysis of 7186 patients with lung cancer, only 46.1% would have met the USPSTF guideline.
 Including a smoking duration criterion and removing the 15-years-since-quitting criterion from the USPSTF guideline would increase the proportion of patients eligible for screening.

 - The Impact of Food Insecurity on the Management and Survival of Stage I-III Esophageal Cancerby Marianna V Papageorge on January 10, 2025 at 11:00 am